gotchoices/ChipNet/doc/transaction.md

 * both void and commit signed and sent
 * change of signed content
 * invalid change of terms before signing

+## Lifetime (Proposal)

+In MyCHIPs, there is a policy written into the tally contract that part of the obligation of a node is to have a certain degree of liveness, but how do the still live, minority nodes prove this?
+If the early timeouts have expired for a node, the node makes a Time Stamping request to the network, and a collection of nodes on the network respond with their real time signed with the transaction ID.
+If the majority remains unresponsive after some contracted long time period (1 week?
+Needs to be long enough to accommodate natural disasters and such) the node does this Time Stamping request again, and with enough signatures, is allowed by contract to regard the absent majority as having voted void.
+[Should this require proof of nodes proximal to the unresponsive nodes?
+Maybe there is a way to get Time Stamps from nodes who say they "know" the unresponsive nodes]